umairansar/Snakes-and-Ladders-/README.md

 8. Save Game - saves the game and allows resume

 ### Implementation
 A high-level sketch of the game implementation is as follows.
 The game boards will be imported from web and displayed in a window using Tkinter.
 Mouse clicking functionality will be used to click the dice, which will generate a random number between 1 and 6.
 The tokens will be of different colors and will be generated as 'sprites' from the Tkinter library.
-To detect individual boxes on the board, CV2 may be used.
+To detect individual boxes on the board, OpenCV may be used.
 Snakes and ladders are special case boxes and so parent-child model of classes may be used to add such added-functionality to the block.

 ### Deliverables
 - For first checkpoint, components 1 to 4 are expected to be completed.